Announcements for the week of

 We are seeking a few volunteers to pick Bill Platt up at Wesley Glen for church around 10:00am on Sundays.
 Please contact the Parish Office at firstname.lastname@example.org if you can help.

 NSI Donations for November/December

 Now NSI is getting ready for Christmas.
-We’ve been asked to donate 450 boxes of potatoes, any kind.
-As of today, we’ve collected 450 boxes of potatoes (our goal)!
-NSI will gladly accept any more that come in this Sunday, Dec 18.
+We’ve been asked to donate 450 boxes/bags of potatoes, any kind.
+They should be at church by Sunday, December 18.

 Around Town and Beyond

 St. John’s Worthington invites you to hear pianist Abhik Mazumder